-A heavily Latino community supports a thriving art and music scene, active nightlife and delicious food, whether it's from a tamale or corn street vendor, a bakery or one of the many restaurants.
+A heavily Latine community supports a thriving art and music scene, active nightlife and delicious food, whether it's from a tamale or corn street vendor, a bakery or one of the many restaurants.
 Colorful building murals are found throughout and the National Museum of Mexican Art attracts locals and visitors to its free museum daily (except Mondays, when it's closed).

 Avondale is becoming more popular as residents move out of trendier neighboring communities like Logan Square.
 As a result, younger residents are moving into what was primarily a Polish community filled with restaurants and businesses catering to Polish residents.